 Lacy-Smith Award

-Created by the Shirley Povich Center for Sports Journalism in 2015, the Sam Lacy-Wendell Smith Award is presented annually to a sports journalist or broadcaster who has made significant contributions to racial and gender equality in sports.
+Established in 2013 by The Shirley Povich Center for Sports Journalism, the Sam Lacy-Wendell Smith Award is presented annually to a sports journalist or broadcaster who has made significant contributions to racial and gender equality in sports.

 Past Winners Include